Get free admission tickets and big savings on top attractions, museums, shopping, and tours with the Berlin Welcome Card All Inclusive.

 Similarly, see free sights such as the Reichstag cupola early morning or late at night.
 Advance reservations are essential.

 Although the best savings are on the free admission sights, it would be sensible to keep an eye on the savings options too.
-Good luck on not visiting one of the Ampelmann Shops, so a 25% discount on Ampelmännchen gummi bears (or any other souvenir for that matter) may be claimed.
+Good luck on not visiting one of the Berlin Stores or Ick bin Berliner souvenir shops — a 25% discount on Ampelmännchen gummi bears (or any other souvenir for that matter) may be claimed.
+Rausch gives 50% discount at its famous chocolate store and café.

 Discount Tickets with the Berlin Welcome Card All Inclusive